 “The Estonian startup ecosystem has made significant strides forward, with approximately 30% year-on-year growth over the past 5 years,” notes Peeterson.

-According to Peeterson, the community saw the need for hiring new talent from abroad that gave birth to the idea of implementing a Startup Visa programme in 2017.
+According to Peeterson, the community saw the need for hiring new talent from abroad, which gave birth to the idea of implementing a Startup Visa programme in 2017.
 The programme has been aimed at enabling startup founders to relocate their businesses to Estonia and benefit from the full range of perks of the first country in the world to offer e-Residency and e-voting.
 Additionally, the visa scheme facilitates the process of hiring talent from outside the European Union in Estonian startups.
-Since the inception of the programme, over 2700 applications were received from startups wishing to move to Estonia.
-It has had a significant impact on our business ecosystem since 25% of Estonian startup founders are now of foreign citizenship.
+Since the programme’s inception, over 2,700 applications have been received from startups wishing to move to Estonia.
+Moreover, it has significantly impacted our business ecosystem since 25% of Estonian startup founders are now of foreign citizenship.
 As a matter of fact, in 2020 alone, Startup Visa applications arrived from 88 countries, meaning that the ecosystem is only going to get increasingly diverse.

 Empowering entrepreneurial environment

-Peeterson stresses that it is not only the ever-growing number of unicorns that sets Estonia apart, but the can-do attitude of locally based entrepreneurs.
+Peeterson stresses that it is not only the ever-growing number of unicorns that set Estonia apart but the can-do attitude of locally based entrepreneurs.
 She believes that the Estonian startup ecosystem is led by inclusive individuals who are keen on lifting each other and organising incredible events.
 This can be seen in the commitment of the founders to give back to the startup community, whether through mentoring aspiring entrepreneurs or investing in them.
-A strong concentration of startups, which currently number 1314 in total, is also fostered by a robust network of community organisations.
+An intense concentration of startups, which currently number 1,314 in total, is also fostered by a robust network of community organisations.
 Around 150 support organisations, from startup incubators to investment funds, are available to help accelerate your business.
-Startup Estonia is honoured to work with these organisations over the years and excited about the many ways they bolster the local startup scene.
+Startup Estonia has been honoured to work with these organisations over the years and is excited about the many ways they bolster the local startup scene.

 “Estonia is a perfect place for brave hearts, independent minds, and entrepreneurial souls.
 Tap into the game-changing opportunities and supportive environment to supercharge your business with us!” encourages Peeterson.